AntonioMrtz/SpotifyElectron/docs/Git-Convention.md

 For naming branch we will use the next convention:

-`prefix/IssueNumber-BranchName`
+`prefix/IssueNumber-IssueTitle`

 - Prefix: select one of the prefixes listed below.
 - IssueNumber: the issue number associated to the branch.
-- BranchName: the title of the issue.
+- IssueTitle: the title of the issue.

 Examples:

 ```
 Issue:

-title: Add Home Page
+issue-title: Add Home Page
 issue-number: #7777
 ```